Accolade and Sopheon Alternatives: Traction Technology vs. Wellspring

 About Traction Technology

-Traction Technology is an AI-powered innovation management software platform trusted by Fortune 500 enterprise innovation teams including Armstrong, Bechtel, Ford, GSK, Kyndryl, Merck, and Suntory.
+Traction Technology is an AI-powered innovation management software platform trusted by Fortune 500 innovation teams including Armstrong, Bechtel, Ford, GSK, Kyndryl, Merck, and Suntory.
 Built on Claude (Anthropic) and AWS Bedrock with a RAG architecture, Traction manages the full innovation lifecycle — from technology scouting and open innovation through idea management, RFI management, and pilot management — with AI-generated Trend Reports, AI Company Snapshots, duplication detection, and decision coaching built in.

 Try Traction AI Free · View Pricing · Schedule a Demo · tractiontechnology.com